TIPS & TRICKS

 Be original, don’t just copy other’s ideas if you see someone shooting something.
 Try to interpret the theme and the subject on your own way.
 The Jury will appreciate that.

-There will be several themes (6 themes for DAY event and 3 themes for NIGHT event) and you need to deliver 3 photos per theme (18 photos and 9 photos respectively).
+There will be several themes (3 themes for S format, 6 themes for M format and 10 themes L format) and you need to deliver 3 photos per theme (9, 18 or 30 photos in total respectively).

 Always remember to ask permission and be nice to people you photograph on the street.
 Show them your Race badge, that will surely help break the ice.